A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Numerical Experiments

 \subsection{Extreme Cases}

-To test whether the coupling works in both directions and to evaluate the model's stability, we will conduct experiments for extreme cases.
+To assess the robustness of the hybrid coupling, we consider a set of extreme initial configurations.
+The purpose of these experiments is to examine whether the bidirectional exchange between the ABM and PDE components establishes epidemiological interaction across the interface and remains numerically stable under highly asymmetric conditions.
 People continue to follow their daily activities, and restrictions are imposed as before.
 The only change we make is to the initial health state of all individuals.
-In the first experiment, all agents are initially susceptible, while the PDE population is initially exposed except for a single susceptible individual, and the exposed quickly become infectious.
-In the second experiment, all agents start as exposed, whereas the PDE population is initially susceptible except for one exposed individual.
+In the Susceptible-ABM scenario, all agents are initially susceptible, while the PDE population is initially exposed except for a single susceptible individual, and the exposed quickly become infectious.
+In the Exposed-ABM scenario, all agents start as exposed, whereas the PDE population is initially susceptible except for one exposed individual.
 This single individual ensures that the PDE population is initially distributed according to the landscape, and that subsequently entering individuals are added (or removed) based on the current distribution.
 Without this individual, new entrants would be uniformly distributed across the domain, which would not resolve quickly enough and could destabilize the model.
 An alternative would be to initialize the distribution of entering individuals directly based on the landscape.
 In these experiments, we can observe the influence of commuting individuals from Berlin or Brandenburg on each other's infection dynamics.